 Beth Siegel

-As the president and co-founder of Mt.
-Auburn Associates, Beth Siegel has strategically transitioned the firm over a 30-year period through her vision and consulting expertise.
-Beth has managed strategic economic development plans for dozens of small and midsize cities throughout the U.S. Her breadth of interests and commitment to social change have helped her to lead the firm in evolving from designing and implementing economic and community development strategies to becoming a national leader in the creative economy field and in the evaluation of community development, economic development, and health-related initiatives.
+As the founder and former president of Mt.
+Auburn Associates, Beth Siegel has played a transformative role in shaping the firm's vision and impact over its 40-year history.
+Through her leadership and consulting expertise, Beth guided the firm’s evolution from designing and implementing economic and community development strategies to becoming a national leader in the creative economy and the evaluation of community development, economic development, and health-related initiatives.